 Agriculture: Agriculture about 20% of

-Fisheries: Virgin territory in the richest part of Red Sea.
+Fisheries: Virgin territory in the richest part of the Red Sea.

 Tourism: Historical and archaeological sites that are comparable with Egypt and other east African ancient civilizations